DavidNS/test-builder/wiki/updatesteps/README.md

 ## Edit field step

 This step get an input json and transform the value of one of their keys through one of the functions written in the `EditScripts.class`.
 To check the name of the allowed methods and their parameters the applications provides a GET /editscripts endpoint.
-(TODO: This endpoint have currently a bug and also show inherit methods)

 Structure: